Greatest Film Scenes

 Bill's Imagined Fearful Fantasy of Alice's Affair with Naval Officer

-• in the next part of their discussion, she confessed to an imagined, lustful fantasy of infidelity (an 'affair') a year earlier with a white-suited naval officer (often viewed in Bill's mind in bluish tones, interspersed throughout the film); she contemplated risking her domestic life and marriage by carrying through on the dalliance for just one night ("I was ready to give up everything")
+• in the next part of their discussion, she confessed to an imagined, lustful fantasy of infidelity (an 'affair') a year earlier with a white-suited naval officer (Gary Goba) (later, he often experienced fearful views of Alice's infidelity seen in bluish tones, interspersed throughout the film); she contemplated risking her domestic life and marriage by carrying through on the dalliance for just one night: ("I was ready to give up everything"), the previous summer during a family vacation-holiday at Cape Cod; her confession of unfaithfulness was shocking to him, a real wake-up call, since he believed women were generally more faithful than men

-• the beginning of Bill's long two-night wanderings and amorous odyssey when he received numerous tempting offers of marital infidelity from many different women (including an engaged female and a prostitute); he was first tempted at the bedside of a deceased patient by the dead man's grieving daughter Miss Marion Nathanson (Marie Richardson), who was engaged to be married; later in the evening, he was invited into the "cozy" place by a street hooker in a black/white striped fur jacket named Domino (Vinessa Shaw), but when he was about to engage in sex for $150, he was 'saved' by a phone call from Alice who subliminally 'knew' that Bill was about to cheat
+• beginning an amorous odyssey, Bill experienced two-nights of wandering when he received numerous tempting offers of marital infidelity from many different women (including an engaged female and a prostitute); he was first tempted at the bedside of a deceased patient by the dead man's grieving daughter Miss Marion Nathanson (Marie Richardson), who was engaged to be married; later in the evening, he was invited into the "cozy" place by a street hooker in a black/white striped fur jacket named Domino (Vinessa Shaw), but when he was about to engage in sex for $150, he was 'saved' by a phone call from Alice who subliminally 'knew' that Bill was about to cheat

 • another stop along Bill's journey was a dream-like sequence experienced in the Rainbow Fashions Costume Shop - where he ordered "a tux, a cloak with a hood, and a mask" from shop owner Mr. Milich (Rade Serbedzija) - with plans to attend a nocturnal event (a ritualistic orgy/party); he also met up with the shop proprietor's underaged, innocent, bra and panties-adorned, teenaged daughter (Leelee Sobieski) who was entertaining (pimping herself out) to two thong-wearing Japanese men